blakgeek/cordova-plugin-app-name/README.md

 I created this plugin to address the issue of spaces in the names of my Cordova apps.

 ## How does it work?
-It adds a after_prepare hook that changes the value of app_name in strings.xml for Android and updates the "Project Name" and "Project Display Name" in the plist for iOS.
+It adds an after_prepare hook that changes the value of app_name in strings.xml for Android and updates the "Project Name" and
+"Project Display Name" in the plist for iOS.

 ## How do I install it?